seesharprun/Lego-Mindstorms/readme.md

     git clone https://github.com/seesharprun/Lego-Mindstorms .
     ```

 1. Connect your brick to your computer using a USB cable.
+For the test client, connect a large or small motor to **Port A**.

 1. Use the .NET CLI to execute the test project:

     ```
-    dotnet run
+    dotnet run --project Lego.Mindstorms.Client/Lego.Mindstorms.Client.csproj
     ```

 ## Short-term goals (v1.0)